 D Do a nutritional analysis of food intake.
 Demonstrate ability to read food labels.
 Discuss the role of nutrition in the prevention of disease.
 Describe the special nutritional needs of the active individual.
 Dispel common nutritiona Written Assessment - Final Assessment Leadership Alignme ent 21 st Century Skills: Information, Media and To echnology-Cl Ctondord/Unit.
 STANDARDS AND COMPETENCIES Standard/Unit: PS 6: Evaluate nutritiona I needs for a h ealthy lifestyle Industry Standards Total Learning Hours for Unit: 10 6.1 Describe basic elem i choosemyplate.gov.
 6.3 Explain medical terr ths associated with nutrition.
 6.5 Describe various dis sorders and dis seases associated with nutrition.
-ALIGNED WASHINGTON STATE STANDARDS English Language SL1 Initiate and participate effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse formats and expressing their own clearly and persuasively.
-SL2 Integrate multiple sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) in order of the sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) in order of the sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) in order of the sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) in order of the sources of information presented in diverse formats and media (e.g., visually, quantitatively, orally) in order of the sources of the so and expressing their own clearly and English Language Arts make informed decisions and solve problems, evaluating the credibility and accuracy of each source and noting any discrepancies among the data.
-SL3 Evaluate a speaker's point of view, reasoning, and use of evidence and rhetoric, assessing the stance, premises, links among ideas, word choice, points of emphasis, and tone used.
-SL4 Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listene follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development sed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks.
-H6.N6.HS H3.N1.HS Apply strategies to overcome barriers to achieving a personal goal Evaluate resources for accessing valid and reliable information, pro H1.N5.HS Analyze and describe the relationship between nutritional choices, physical activity, and chronic diseases H7.N4.HS Demonstrate how to balance caloric intake with caloric expenditure Health and Physical manner.
+ALIGNED WASHINGTON STATE STANDARD S SL1 Initiate and participate effectively in a range of collaborative discussions (one-on-one partners on grades 11-12 topics, texts, and issues, building on others' ideas and expersuasively.
+SL2 Integrate multiple sources of information presented in diverse formats and media (e.g.) and expressing their own clearly and English Language Arts make in formed decisions and solve problems, evaluating the credibility and a ancies among the data. ideas, v e a speaker's point of view, reasoning, and use of evidence and rheto vord choice, points of emphasis, and tone used.
+SL4 Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that lister follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development of the second sec sed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks.
+H6.N6.HS H3.N1.HS Apply strategies to overcome barriers to achieving a personal goal Evaluate resources for accessing valid and reliable information, pro H1.N5.HS Analyze and describe the relationship between nutritional choices, H7.N4.HS Demonstrate how to balance caloric intake with caloric expenditure Health and Physical manner.
 Education H2.Sa.HS Compare how family, peers, culture, media, technology, and other practices and behaviors. factors influence safety and injury prevention H6.W7.HS Implement strategies to achieve a personal health goal.
 H2.W2.Hsb Assess personal risk factors and predict future health status.
 H1.W1.HS Analyze personal dimensions of health and design a plan to balance e health.
 H1.Sa1.5b Understands barriers to physical activity and a healthy lifestyle.
 UNIT 7 Sports Injuries